netscaler/netscaler-observability-exporter/field-descriptions.md

 -  `FileSizeMax`:

-    For Kafka endpoint, AVRO files are created and stored on the disk before they get pushed to the endpoint.
+    For the Kafka endpoint, AVRO files are created and stored on the disk before they get pushed to the endpoint.
     This parameter specifies the size of each such file in Kibibyte (KiB).
 A file can contain multiple transaction records.
 The default value is 48 KiB.

 -  `RecordType`:

-    Specifies the types of records you want to export:
+    Specifies the types of records that you want to export:

     -  HTTP
     -  TCP
     -  SWG
     -  VPN
-    -  NGN
     -  ICA
     -  APPFW
     -  BOT
-    -  BOT_LE
     -  VIDEOPT
     -  BURST_CQA
     -  SLA
     -  MONGO
-    -  BOT_KM
-    -  AS_FDI
     -  MQTT

     Citrix ADC Observability Exporter allows filtering of transaction records of various insights.